mohamedgamal1121/sql-data-warehouse-project/README.md

-📦 SQL Data Warehouse from Scratch
+📦 SQL Data Warehouse from Scratch (PostgreSQL Implementation) 📘 Overview

-📘 Overview

 This project is an end-to-end Data Engineering project where I built a complete SQL Data Warehouse from scratch using PostgreSQL.